exlskills/course-java-ap/04_Control Flow Statements/02_Final Exam/02_Question 3/00_Code Input.prob.md

 <li>Returns true if the number of balloons is between 40 and 60, inclusive.</li>
 <li>If <code>isWeekend</code> is true, there is no upper bound for the number of balloons.</li>
 </ol>
-<p>Use the AND operator when writing your response.
+<p>Use the "AND" operator when writing your response.
 For example:
 <code>partyBalloons(30, false)</code> should return false
 <code>partyBalloons(50, false)</code> should return true